Electrical work in schools

 1. Ministry’s Electrical Installations: Standards for Schools.

 These 2 standards are mainly used by electrical engineers, designers, consultants and contractors.
-However, as a board of trustees, you should make sure your project manager is familiar with them, as most property projects involve some electrical work.
+However it is important that boards ensure your project manager is familiar with them, as most property projects involve some electrical work.